gruppe-adler/grad_meh/README.md

 Yes, check out [this repository](https://github.com/gruppe-adler/meh-data).
 (We would appreciate if you contribute exported maps to this repository)

 ### Can I just tab out while the export process is running?
 Yes you can tab out while the export is running, but we recommend starting with the [`-noPause` Arma 3 startup parameter](https://community.bistudio.com/wiki/Arma_3_Startup_Parameters#Developer_Options).
-Otherwise MEH will not initiate the export of pending maps.
+Otherwise, MEH will not initiate the export of pending maps.
 Oh... and yeah and your CPU utilization will probably peak around 100% while MEH is running so have fun being productive.

 ### How does grad_meh work?
-grad_meh utilizes [our arma file formats C++ library](https://github.com/gruppe-adler/grad_aff) to parse all map relevant files.
+grad_meh utilizes [our Arma file formats C++ library](https://github.com/gruppe-adler/grad_aff) to parse all map relevant files.
 So most of the magic is outsourced.